 Aulani, a Disney Resort & Spa is located in Ko Olina on the island of Oahu in Hawaii.
 It’s a fun destination for families and Disney fans alike, offering a mix of relaxation with just a little bit of pixie dust.
 The resort features a beautiful white sand beach, multiple pools, a lazy river, and a water slide.
 Plus, the resort is surrounded by stunning natural beauty, making it a great place to unwind and soak up some sun.
-Here are some day trips to consider if you are staying at Disney Aulani.
+Here are the best excursions and day trips to consider if you are staying at Disney Aulani.

 This article contains affiliate links.